All About Visiting Yellowstone in August

 Benefits of Visiting in August

 In addition to these, fishing season is still open in Yellowstone and recreational angers can get licenses at any visitor center or one of the fly fishing shops just outside the park.
-In contrast to earlier in the season, August’s weather is much more predictable and suitable to outdoor activities with warmth during the day, cool evenings, and little rain.
-You won’t have to worry about late snows in August, which leaves visitors able to come to Yellowstone without extra gear in case of bad weather.
-You should still bring your rain jacket and maybe a warmer layer for the evenings, especially if you’re camping, but for the most park, the weather in August is just about perfect.
+In contrast to earlier in the season, August’s weather is more predictable and suitable for outdoor activities with warmth during the day, cool evenings, and small chances of rain.
+Prepare by bringing a rain jacket and a warmer layer for the evenings, especially if you’re camping.

 Drawbacks of Visiting in August

 One of the biggest drawbacks to visiting in August is the crowds—on average, 4 million people visit Yellowstone in July alone.
-This means waiting in long lines for services, longer drives around the park due to increased traffic, and lots of crowds near the famous sights.
-Additional delays in driving can be caused by unexpected events such as a car accident or a bear on the side of the road.
-These can back up traffic for hours.
-While the park has two loops and there are multiple ways to get to destinations, once you pick a route, there aren’t alternatives so these bear jams (as the rangers call them) can really mess up your schedule.
+This means waiting in long lines for services, extended drives around the park due to increased traffic, and large crowds near famous sights.
+Additional delays in driving can be caused by unexpected events such as a car accident or wildlife on the side of the road, potentially backing up traffic for hours.
+While the park has two loops and there are multiple ways to get to destinations, once you pick a route you have to finish the loop, so these bear jams (as the rangers call them) can drastically mess up a schedule.
 It’s best to remain flexible and to have realistic expectations about what you will be able to get done in one day.

 1. Go on a hike: taking just one step on a trail eliminates a lot of the crowds, and Yellowstone has over 1,000 miles of trails to choose from.